ChuanMeng/SIP/README.md

 --input_path ./dataset/WISE/test_WISE.pkl \
 --output_path ./output/ \
 --log_path ./log/ \
---SIP_path {Your local path to MuSIc's inference output file on SIP} \
+--SIP_path {Your local path to MuSIc's best inference output file on SIP} \
 --mode inference
 ```
-Note that before conducting inference, please specify `--SIP_path`, which shows the path to the SIP inference output file.
+Note that before conducting inference, please specify `--SIP_path`, which shows the path to MuSIc's best inference output file on SIP.
-E.g., for conducting inference on the test set of WISE, please specify MuSIc's inference output file on the test set of WISE on the SIP task.
+E.g., for conducting inference on the test set of WISE, please specify MuSIc's best inference output file on the test set of WISE on the SIP task.
 The above commands would produce model checkpoints and inference output files, which are stored in the paths `./output/WISE.SIP-AP.mlc/checkpoints/` and `./output/WISE.SIP-AP.mlc/`, respectively.

 #### MSDialog